-Copyright © April 2011 by Karen C. O'Neil All rights reserved.
+Copyright © April 2011 by Karen C. O'Neil.
+All Rights Reserved.
+Revised Edition 2015 www.gettingaffairsinorder.com

 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the author.

-Printed in the United States of America ISBN 978-0-9856014-0-9 Individual Edition
+Printed in the United States of America

+ISBN 978-0-9856014-0-9